Here’s the deal… Canna Lily Care is easy!

 If you have established shoots growing in the house or in containers outdoors in the cold frame, harden them off by gradually placing them in the open by day and bringing them in again on cool nights.

 A Canna Lily Grower Tip

 In most areas, the first week in June is a good time for transplanting canna shoots into their permanent locations.

-Set unsprouted divisions 2 inches deep, 12 to 24 inches apart, depending upon the effect you wish to achieve.
+Set unsprouted divisions 2″ inches deep, 12″ to 24″ inches apart, depending upon the effect you wish to achieve.

 Cannas are fast growers and need a great deal of water.
-Dry soil will retard growth, and deform the flower spikes.
+Dry soil will retard growth and deform the flower spikes.
 Water well at least twice a week during hot, dry weather.

-During the last week in July, just as the plants are setting their buds, mix up a liquid plant fertilizer made by stirring one-half cup of dehydrated cow manure into a gallon of warm water, using a quart per plant.
+During the last week in July, just as the plants set their buds, mix up a liquid plant fertilizer made by stirring a one-half cup of dehydrated cow manure into a gallon of warm water, using a quart per plant.

 Another pest to watch out for is the canna leaf roller.
-The first measure to control the larvae that feeds inside the rolled leaves is to consider Bacillus thuringiensis.
+The first measure to control the larvae that feed inside the rolled leaves is to consider Bacillus thuringiensis.
 Learn more about BT here and more about the canna leaf roller here.